andersm/TNKernel-PIC32/README.md

 The interrupt priority level used by the context switch interrupt should not be configured to use shadow register sets.

 ##Interrupts
 TNKernel-PIC32 supports nested interrupts.
-The kernel provides assembly-language macros for calling C-language interrupt service routines.
+The kernel provides assembly-language macros for calling C-language interrupt service routines, which can use either MIPS32 or MIPS16e mode.
 Both software and shadow register interrupt context saving is supported:

     #include "tn_port_asm.h"